greatwall2704/gepa-ii-agent/README.md

 > **The easiest and most powerful way to use GEPA for prompt optimization is within [DSPy](https://dspy.ai/), where the GEPA algorithm is directly available through the `dspy.GEPA` API.
 Directly executable tutorial notebooks are at [dspy.GEPA Tutorials](https://dspy.ai/tutorials/gepa_ai_program/).**

 ### Simple Prompt Optimization Example
 GEPA can be run in just a few lines of code.
-In this example, we'll use GEPA to optimize a system prompt for math problems from the AIME benchmark.
+In this example, we'll use GEPA to optimize a system prompt for math problems from the AIME benchmark ([full tutorial](https://dspy.ai/tutorials/gepa_aime/)).
 Run the following in an environment with `OPENAI_API_KEY`:
 ```python
 import gepa